shannonmoeller/funlit/README.md

 # 🪵 funlit

-Function [Lit](https://npm.im/lit-html) elements with reactive attributes, properties, and values.
+Function [Lit](https://npm.im/lit-html) elements with reactive attributes, properties, and state.
 Light DOM by default for all your progressive-enhancement needs.

 [Live demo](https://shannonmoeller.github.io/funlit).